jose-kevin/academic-kickstart/content/authors/admin/_index.md

 - icon: google-scholar
   icon_pack: ai
   link: https://scholar.google.com/citations?user=4DPIAlcAAAAJ&hl=en&oi=sra
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
-#  icon_pack: ai
-# link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+user_groups: []
-- Researchers
-- Visitors

 ---
 Hi!

-I am a first year PhD student in the Computational Engineering and Design Group at the University of Southampton.
+I am a first year PhD student in the [Computational Engineering and Design Group](https://www.southampton.ac.uk/engineering/research/groups/ced.page) at the University of Southampton.
 I am exploring the effects of structural periodicity on characteristics of mechanical waves.

 I graduated from the Department of Mechanical Engineering at IIT Kanpur in 2017 with a BTech-MTech (Dual Degree).
 My masters thesis was in the area of musical acousitics.